staff0rd/documentation/server/cluster-with-manager-nodes.md

 <!-- TODO: How much of this is also relevant to OSS? -->

-# Setting up a Cluster with Manager Nodes
+# Setting up a cluster with manager nodes

 High availability Event Store allows you to run more than one node as a cluster.
 There are two modes available for clustering: